|S-Boats in the Kriegsmarine - Loss of "S 170"|

 Engineroom - Picture: Marine Research Germany

-Lock of Stbd Torpedo-tube (definately of a newer type) - Picture: Marine Research Germany
+Lock of Starboard Torpedo-Tube (definately of a newer Type Boat) - Picture: Marine Research Germany

 The Hinge of the Lock is standing vertically on "S 18" - Picture: Archiv Förderverein

-Lock-Mechanism of Stb Torpedo-tube - Picture: Marine Research Germany
+Lock-Mechanism of Starboard Torpedo-Tube - Picture: Marine Research Germany

-Bottle for compresses Air - Picture: Marine Research Germany
+Bottle for compressed Air - Picture: Marine Research Germany

-Capstan with Chain (definately from newer build) - Picture: Marine Research Germany
+Capstan with Chain (definately from a newer Type Boat) - Picture: Marine Research Germany

 Bollard - Picture: Marine Research Germany